steffenbusch/caddy-basicauth-totp/README.md

 This plugin introduces additional authentication steps within Caddy configurations:

 - **TOTP Authentication**: Requires users to enter a valid TOTP code in addition to basic auth credentials.
+- **Configurable TOTP Code Length**: You can set the required TOTP code length globally (e.g. 6 or 8 digits) or override it per user in the secrets file.
 - **JWT-based session management** with configurable inactivity-based expiration and IP-based session validation to prevent session hijacking.

 Instead of server-side session management, this module uses JWTs stored in cookies to manage sessions.
 This approach simplifies session handling and no sessions are lost when Caddy is reloaded or restarted.
 However, this approach is less secure than server-side session management, as JWTs are not invalidated or blacklisted.
 To mitigate risks, the module uses IP binding to ensure that the JWT is only valid for the client IP address that created it.
 If the client IP changes, the user must re-authenticate.